mtheadley/SystemHealthPreso/PITCHME.md

 ###Bonus

-Since the API endpoint will return a 503 (System Unavailable) is there is an issue, and a 200 otherwise; DevOps can use the endpoint in their build process to ensure the application was deployed successfully.
+- Since the API endpoint will return a 503 (System Unavailable) if there is an issue, and a 200 otherwise; DevOps can use the endpoint in their build process to ensure the application was deployed successfully. |

 +++

 ###Bonus #2

-Other *Upstream* environments can use the endpoint in their System checks to see if EngageTV is running correctly.
+- Other *Upstream* environments can use the endpoint in their System checks to see if EngageTV is running correctly. |

 ---

 ###Final thoughts

 PROS:
 - Gives us a heads up on the systems that ETV talks with.
-We are able to, at a glace, determine if there is an issue and where that issue lies.
+We are able to, at a glace, determine if there is an issue and where that issue lies. |
-- Goal is to cut down on the amount of triaging the system during outages.
+- Goal is to cut down on the amount of time it takes to triage why the system is down. |
-- Streamline a process for DevOps' CI process.
+- Streamline a process for DevOps' CI process. |

 +++

 CONS:
 - The System health mechanism is not made for frequent polling.
-Since we are cheating with a couple of the checks to external systems, it is unknown what type of effect calling the external endpoints may impact that system's resources.
+Since we are cheating with a couple of the checks to external systems, it is unknown what type of effect calling the external endpoints may impact that system's resources. |
-- Some of the calls make take a few moments to return.
+- Some of the calls make take a few moments to return. |

 +++